CourtHive/tods-competition-factory/documentation/docs/concepts/extensions.md

 Attached to: `tournamentRecords`

-Purpose: Captures version of factory (and other TODS processors) that created/mutated the tournament record.
+Purpose: Captures version of factory (and other CODES processors) that created/mutated the tournament record.

 ```js
 {